cancerberoSgx/typescript-ast-explorer/README.md

  * filter nodes by kind or name  or query
  * apply refactors interactively
  * tree expand all - collapse all
+ * move the tree to its own file
+ * stateful modal, selections, expansions, etc

 ### Issues

  * in file view - remove details parent and leave the children only.